ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-`Promise` is not something that we typically use in application code.
-It is a
-building block for high level concurrency frameworks.

 Secara umum, kita jaran menggunakan `Promise` pada kode aplikasi. `Promise`
 merupakan blok bangun untuk *framework* konkurensi tingkat tinggi.

-A> When an operation is guaranteed to succeed, the error type `E` is left as a free
-A> type parameter so that the caller can specify their preference.
-A>
 A> Bila sebuah operasi terjamin kesuksesannya, tipe galat `E` dibiarkan sebagai
 A> sebuah parameter tipe bebas, sehingga pemanggil dapat menentukan pilihan
 A> mereka sendiri.